Intel's CEO says its costly tablet chip strategy has paid off

 To reach it, Intel is paying manufacturers some of the initial engineering cost of developing tablets using its chips, hoping those companies will continue to use them for future devices.

-The vast majority of tablets are made with processors based on rival technology from Britain’s ARM Holdings Plc ARM.L.
+The vast majority of tablets are made with processors based on rival technology from Britain’s ARM Holdings Plc.

 “We’ve made good progress getting into tablets,” Krzanich told reporters ahead of the annual Intel Developer Forum in San Francisco.
 “We’ve gone from nothing to something where I consider us a real tablet manufacturer.”